 What is a WI Course?

 All students are required to fulfill Tarleton's Writing Proficiency Requirement as a condition for the baccalaureate degree.
 To fulfill this requirement, students must successfully complete two upper-level Writing Intensive courses in their major or designed for their degree plan.
-Therefore, all courses developed by department for WI designation must be upper-level courses.
+Therefore, all courses developed by departments for WI designation must be upper-level courses.

 A Writing Intensive course is really not an innovation.
 Many faculty members already teach many of their classes as Writing Intensive courses, but they just don't have the WI designation—yet.
 For a class to be considered Writing Intensive, these things need to happen: